Enhancing wind field resolution in complex terrain through a knowledge-driven machine learning approach: Introduction

+\begin{itemize} \item Simulate and disseminate comprehensive high-resolution wind field data for complex terrains to a wider community of wind modeling experts. \item Develop a data-driven approach that can achieve the same level of accuracy as a high-resolution simulation, but with a significantly reduced computational cost by running the simulation at a much coarser resolution. \item Explore techniques for improving the accuracy of the data-driven model by incorporating physics-based loss functions to enhance the super-resolution of 3D wind fields within realistic terrains. \end{itemize}

+In order to achieve the objectives, the ESRGAN model has been modified to ensure reliable results in reconstructing simulated three-dimensional high-resolution wind fields over complex terrain.
+The ESRGAN structure has been adjusted to handle the reconstruction of 3D vector fields, and additional information on pressure, height, and terrain has been incorporated into the early and intermediate layers of the original network.
+Additionally, the previous perceptual loss has been replaced with several physically motivated loss components.
+Furthermore, new hyperparameters have been introduced and optimized.

 This article is structured as follows.
-Section~\ref{sec:theory} presents the essential theory for the meso and microscale physics-based models used for the data generation and for the Machine Learning (ML) models used in this work.
+Section~\ref{sec:theory} presents the essential theory for the meso and microscale physics-based models used for data generation and for the Machine Learning (ML) models used in this work.
 Section~\ref{sec:methodandsetup} provides information on the data and its generation and preprocessing.
 It also presents the modified GAN architecture, hyperparameters, and loss function.
-Finally, the setup for three experiments are presented that aim at optimizing the neural network (NN) input and cost function.
+Furthermore, the methodology of three experiments is presented throughout which the model setup is optimized for the task of super-resolving the wind field around the wind farm.
 Section~\ref{sec:resultsanddiscussions} analyzes the results obtained from the experiments, presents and evaluates the optimal model setup, and discusses the results in more detail.
 Finally, Section~\ref{sec:conclusionandfuturework} concludes the work and offers recommendations for areas of future research.